LaikenNaidoo/FUTURE_CS_03/README.md

-# Task-2-FUTURE_CS_03
+# FUTURE_CS_03
-# API Security Risk Analysis – Task 3 (Future Interns 2026)
+## API Security Risk Analysis – Task 3 (Future Interns 2026)

+---

 ## Overview

-This repository contains my submission for **Cyber Security Task 3 (API Security Risk Analysis)**.
+This repository contains a structured API Security Risk Analysis conducted as part of the Future Interns Cyber Security track.

-The objective of this task was to perform a read-only security assessment of a public API, identify potential security risks, classify their severity, and provide remediation recommendations — similar to how SaaS security consultants perform API audits.
+The objective of this assessment was to perform a read-only security evaluation of a public REST API, identify common API security weaknesses, classify risks by severity, and provide business-oriented remediation recommendations — similar to a real-world SaaS security engagement.

 ---